al-kheder/al-kheder/README.md

 Currently diving deeper into:

-- I am currently enrolled in a master's school for an intensive course focused on Python and JavaScript technologies.
+- I am currently enrolled in a masterschool for an intensive course focused on Python and JavaScript technologies (Web development!).

 ---
 <!--